Day tripper: places to visit that are under a few hours from Cork City

 Surfing at Inchydoney Beach

 Just a stone’s throw away from Clonakilty, Inchydoney Beach is the perfect spot to catch a wave or two.
-A haven for water lovers, the local surf school offers lessons to guests of all ages and levels of competence.
+A haven for water lovers, the local surf school offers lessons to guests of all ages and levels of competence (they don’t reopen until May, but great for forward-thinkers already planning their summer excursions!).
 Wet suits and surfboards are provided too so all you need is your sense of adventure.

 Visit a UNESCO Global Geopark